nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Glossary

+* **Appointment**: A 1-hour scheduled meeting between a physiotherapist and a client for treatment.
+It includes date and time.
+* **Appointment details**: Information on the appointment including date, time, notes and payment details.
 * **Client**: A person receiving services from the physiotherapist.
 He/she should have a unique name (not case-sensitive).
 * **Client contact detail**: A contact detail that includes name, phone number, email address, address, appointment details, tags etc.
-* **Appointment**: A 1-hour scheduled meeting between a physiotherapist and a client for treatment.
-It includes date and time.
-* **Appointment details**: Information on the appointment including date, time, notes and payment details.
 * **Condition**: The client's specific physical or functional impairment, injury, or disorder that affects movement, strength, flexibility, or overall physical function.
+* **Notes**: Additional information on the appointment (e.g. urgency, treatment record).
+* **Reminder Note**: An entry saved for a specific time before a client's scheduled appointment in the address book, it serves as a record to help the physiotherapist keep track of when they need to follow up with the client.
 * **Tag**: A label to indicate the treatment type of the client.
-* **Notes**: Additional information on the appointment (e.g. urgency, treatment record).
-* **Reminder Note**: An entry saved for a specific time before a client's scheduled appointment in the address book, it serves as a record to help the phyisotherapist keep track of when they need to follow up with the client.

 --------------------------------------------------------------------------------------------------------------------